 1964: The Supremes scored their first #1 on the Billboard Hot 100 with “Where Did Our Love Go.”
 The group’s first of five successive chart-topping hits, the song was written by Motown songwriting team Holland-Dozier-Holland with the original intention of Mary Wilson singing lead.
 Motown executive Berry Gordy, however, assigned lead vocals to Diana Ross, who was later instructed to sing in a lower register.

-1964: Liberty Records reported that the album The Chipmunks Sing the Beatles Hits was selling 25,000 copies a day.
+1964: Liberty Records reported that the album The Chipmunks Sing the Beatles Hits by Ross Bagdasarian was selling 25,000 copies a day.
 In a 1982 interview, Ross Bagdasarian Jr. recalled his father’s trip to London where he met the Beatles, who were very supportive of a Beatles Chipmunk record.

 1967: Marvin Gaye and Tammi Terrell released “Your Precious Love,” the second single from the duo’s first first of three collaborative albums, “United.”

 1967: Etta James began sessions at Muscle Schoal’s FAME Studios in Alabama for her eighth studio album, Tell Mama.
 James had been encouraged by Chess Records head Leonard Chess to record her second album on Chess jazz subsidiary label Cadet Records at Muscle Shoals.
-The album’s title track became one of the biggest hits of James’s career, becoming her first top 10 hit in four years and her highest-reaching single on the Billboard pop chart, where it peaked at #23.
+The album’s title track became one of the biggest hits of James’ career, her first top 10 hit in four years, and her highest-reaching single on the Billboard pop chart, where it peaked at #23.

 1968: Amid rising tensions during the recording of the Beatles’ self-titled “White Album,” Ringo Starr temporarily quit the band.
 That day, they had begun recording Paul McCartney’s “Back in the USSR,” in which the remaining members each ended up recording drum and bass tracks.
 Starr had claimed he left because he felt he wasn’t playing well and that he wasn’t being embraced by the other members of the group.
 He later visited the homes of both John Lennon and Paul McCartney, who both told Starr that it was they who felt like the outsiders.
 Nonetheless, Starr decided to take a break and took his children on holiday to Sardinia.
 By early September, Starr returned to the studio, which had been decorated with flowers along with the message “Welcome Back.”
 It was also during Starr’s trip to the Mediterranean that he spent two weeks on Peter Sellers’ yacht, during which time he wrote “Octopus’s Garden.”